 An access point is essentially an extension of the router itself.
 When you install an access point in an area, all devices will connect through that access point, not the router.

-Repeater vs Access Point: Do Several Routers Work Instead?
+Do Several Routers Work Instead?

 For management and maintenance reasons, it makes more sense for the entire venue to use one local network using a router rather than several.

-Repeater vs Access Point: Does the Access Point (AP) Replace the Router?
+Does the Access Point (AP) Replace the Router?

 Before you install access points, however, make sure you only need wireless internet in that location.
 When discussing repeater vs access point, you need to know that you cannot connect an ethernet cable to an AP from another device, like a desktop computer.
-If you need devices connected to the router for maximum performance, AP may not be your option.
+If you need devices connected to the router for maximum performance, AP may not your best option.

 As mentioned above, installing access points can be tricky if the work area is big enough.
 Pulling cables through walls and ceilings is not something everybody can afford.
 With that said, there are other ways to solve the problem of poor internet connection without access points.